erenyusufduran/path/09-blockchain/01-hyperledger/02-course/09-fabric-on-kubernetes.md

 ### Fabric setup on Kubernetes

 1. Prepare the Docker images (optional)
+   - docker build
+   - docker push
+   - `/images` folder
+   - Within the image files are copied to the folder /var/hyperledger/config, all of the conf objects are there.
+   - images/orderer there are a Dockerfile.
+   - images/acme-peer there are a Dockerfile too.
 2. Setup the Kubernetes YAML
+   - `k8s/minikube` there are yaml file for conf.
+   - replicas: 1 because we'll have single instance.
 3. Launch the Orderer and Peer
+   - `k8s/minicube`
+   1. Setup the storage class
+   2. Launch the orderer and check for errors
+   3. Launch acme peer and check for errors
 4. Initialize the peer and test.
+   1. Launch the minikube dashboard
+   2. Submit Channel Create Txn
+   3. Join the airlinechannel channel & update anchor peer
+   4. Validate using the test chaincode

+## Production Considerations

+Each organization decides independently.
+So not every org need to use K8s.
+There is a common misconception that if you are using k8s for fabric, then you have to use federation.

+### Network Setup

+With the cluster IP, the peers and orderer ports are not exposed to the outside world.
+In other words, fabric network cannot be created just with cluster IP.
+You have to expose the IP addresses for the orderer and the peer for setting up the fabric network.

+You can do it in three ways;

+- **NodePort** - Testing Only
+- **LoadBalancer** - If you are using cloud provider, then the implementation of the load balancer will depend on the k8s service provider.
+- **Ingress Controller**

+### Setup CouchDB for State Database

+You need to set up the persistent volume claim for couchDB and this container for couchDB will reside in the same pod as the peer.

+- Peer container to use localhost for accessing couchDB.

+### Setup the healtcheck

+- Auto recovery if _pod | container_ fails.
+- Recovery will not work if peer / orderer process fails.
+  - Setup pod liveness probe.

+### Spread Load Across Peers

+- Leverage K8s flexibility to create additional peers.
+  - Dedicated peer instances for application level queries.

+---

+- Orgs are free to decide their fabric instrastructure.
+- Peer / Orderer IP need to be exposed outside of K8s cluster.
+- Implement Liveliness probe.
+- Setup CouchDB in peer pod.
+- Setup multiple dedicated / isolated peer pods.